srsran/srsRAN_Project_docs/docs/source/user_manuals/source/grafana_gui.rst

 Configuration
 *************

-To use the Grafana webUI, you will first need to have Docker installed on your system, you will also need to modify the srsRAN CU/DU configuration file to allow the reporting of the metrics to the necessary JSON format for use in the webUI.
+To use the Grafana webUI, you will first need to have Docker installed on your system, you will also need to modify the srsRAN gNB or DU configuration file to allow the reporting of the metrics to the necessary JSON format for use in the webUI.

 Docker